When do black eyed Susans bloom? And how to extend their flowering season?

 FAQs

-Do black eyed Susans come back every year?
+Do black-eyed Susans come back every year?

-Black eyed Susans tend to grow to around 1 to 3ft tall and are wonderful planted amongst other prairie plants such as ornamental grasses.
-Relatively late bloomers, they will reward you with a long-flowering season and self-seeding that can result in an abundance of blooms.
+Black-eyed Susans tend to grow to around 1 to 3ft tall and are wonderful planted amongst other prairie plants such as ornamental grasses.
+Relatively late bloomers, they will reward you with a long flowering season and self-seeding that can result in an abundance of blooms.

 Sign up to the Homes & Gardens newsletter

-Seraphina has been working with Homes & Gardens producing articles across its website.
+Seraphina is a contributing editor at Homes & Gardens, writing Solved features on organizing and storage.
 She loves to decorate and also grow her own produce from her home in London.
-Her previous experience includes working at Women's Health and Fabulous Magazine's.
+Her previous experience includes working at Women's Health and Fabulous Magazine.

 -